Reinforcement Twinning for Hybrid Control of Flapping-Wing Drones

-By default, the live policy begins as model-free.
-Its cumulative reward remains larger than the model-based for $C_\pi$ episodes, after which a switch occurs (see policy type signal $p$) and the model-based policy becomes live.
-Over the next $C_w$ episodes, the model-based policy significantly and consistently outperforms the model-free policy.
-This activates the weight cloning signal $c$, cloning the model-based weights $\bm{w}_{a,mb}$ into $\bm{w}_{a,mf}$.
-As a result, the cumulative reward from the model-free policy sharply increases at episode 9.
-The remaining episodes are carried out mostly with the model-based policy while the two reward functions converge, and multiple weight cloning occurs in the model-free weights.
-For this specific test case, where RT can rely on an accurate model of the real environment from the beginning of the training, the model-based policy drives the overall training and acts as a safeguard to the model-free policy exploration.
+By default, the live policy is initially model-free.
+Its cumulative reward remains consistently higher than that of the model-based policy, after which a policy switch occurs and the model-based policy becomes live.
+Over the next episodes, the model-based policy consistently outperforms the model-free one, triggering the weight-cloning mechanism and copying $\bm{w}_{a,mb}$ into $\bm{w}_{a,mf}$.
+As a result, the cumulative reward of the model-free policy increases sharply around episode 9.
+The remaining training is then conducted mostly under model-based control, while the two reward curves progressively converge and multiple cloning events are observed.
+In this favorable setting, where the virtual environment is already well aligned with the real system, the model-based branch effectively drives policy learning and acts as a safeguard for model-free exploration.

-In this first case, the model-free policy does not support the model-based policy training; however, this collaboration was not needed.
-The model-based policy does not face problematic local minima during its training and maintains consistent control performance from the virtual to the real environment, thanks to marginal modeling errors.
+In this scenario, the model-free branch contributes little to the improvement of the model-based policy, but such support is not required: the model-based branch does not encounter significant local minima and transfers effectively from the virtual to the real environment.

-The good control performance of the RT algorithm is verified in Figure \ref{fig_case1_all}.
-Figure \ref{fig_case1_x} focuses on the time evolution of the dimensionless $x'$, $z'$ positions and the $\theta$ angle, while Figure \ref{fig_case1_xd} shows their time derivative.
-In these plots, the right axis shows the contribution to the cycle-reward (equation \ref{eq_rk}) due to the performances in each degree of freedom.
-The curves are represented with a mean and a 95$\%$ confidence interval computed from the $N_s$ training cases.
-High-frequency oscillations in the state evolution are due to the periodic forces generated by the flapping motion of the wing.
+The resulting control performance is illustrated in Figure~\ref{fig_case1_all}.
+Figure~\ref{fig_case1_x} shows the time evolution of the dimensionless positions $x'$ and $z'$ together with the pitch angle $\theta$, while Figure~\ref{fig_case1_xd} reports the corresponding velocities.
+In both panels, the secondary axis indicates the contribution of each degree of freedom to the cycle reward in equation~\eqref{eq_rk}.
+The curves represent the mean and 95\% confidence interval over the $N_s$ training runs.
+The high-frequency oscillations reflect the periodic aerodynamic forcing induced by the wingbeat motion.